neverlocateme/imagefap-dl-cli/README.md

 ## why?
-The original tool required you to visit the site and copy the links in to your clipboard.
+The original tool required you to visit the site and copy the links in to your clipboard, which the script then polled and used to know which gallery to download.

 I didn't want to fudge with getting Python setup on my Windows machine and preferred to use a headless machine.